tkaitchuck/aHash/README.md

 AHash is designed for performance and is *not cryptographically secure*.

 When it is available aHash takes advantage of the [hardware AES instruction](https://en.wikipedia.org/wiki/AES_instruction_set) on X86 processors.
-If it is not available it falls back on a lower quality (but still DOS resistant) algorithm based rotation and multiplication.
+If it is not available it falls back on a lower quality (but still DOS resistant) algorithm based on multiplication.

 Similar to Sip_hash, aHash is a keyed hash, so two instances initialized with different keys will produce completely different hashes and the resulting hashes cannot be predicted without knowing the keys.